 You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own, than when you almost broke it eight years and a half ago.

-Plot summary
+Plot summary (no spoilers)

 The theme focuses on the relationship between Anne Elliot and Captain Wentworth, who are given a second chance at love after years of separation and misunderstanding.
 It deals with themes of loss, love, second chances, and pride.
 Jane had a deep love of the sea and the Navy, and weaves those themes throughout.